ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ----

-FeatureStore client publishes the metadata as csv files to the github repository.
+FeatureStore client publishes the metadata as csv files to the GitHub repository.

 This enables us to search the features + do all the cool stuff from the